 Mrs Angela Birchall -Chair of Governors -Chair of Pupil & Curriculum- LEA Governor

-Mrs Sarah Goodwin- Chair of Finance & Personnel- Parent Governor
+Mrs Sarah Goodwin- Vice Chair of Governors-Chair of Finance & Personnel- Parent Governor

-Rev Kathy Bush-Ex Officio Governor- Church School Governor
+Rev Andrew Roberts-Ex Officio Governor- Church School Governor

 Mrs Shauna Roe- Foundation Governor- SEND Governor